Gandasegui/pop_genomics_dirofiliaria/30_code/04_variant_calling.md

 #After filtering, kept 17 out of 32 Individuals
 #After filtering, kept 0 out of a possible 50 Sites
 ```
-Selecting a max missingness of 0.8 for uclear and mito, and 0.7 for Wb is sensible
+Selecting a max missingness of 0.8 for nuclear and mito, and 0.7 for Wb is sensible

 ```bash
 mkdir ../../FINAL_SETS/